Akshayv2137/Learn-GitHub/README.md

    ```
 #### Checking the status of your files

-How do I check what's happening with my files in Git?
+Question: How do I check what's happening with my files in Git?

 The `git status` command is your best friend for understanding your project's state.
 Here's how to use it: